World Savings Day: How FINCA Helps People Save

 The Benefits of Savings Accounts and Financial Technology

 Savings accounts are sustainable and beneficial for low-income individuals and their communities because they provide security for their futures.
 An account can provide a means for future financial and/or business opportunities.
 Savings also serve to be especially useful when needed for an unexpected emergency, securing housing, or paying for education.
 And when these individuals have savings to afford these things, communities as a whole benefit from more stability.
 However, many services, such as education and housing, are harder to come by in developing countries, making savings accounts increasingly more valuable.

-Another large part of FINCA’s savings impact is through financial technology.
-Many low-income communities have limited access to the modern day technologies we interact with everyday, so bridging that gap between technology and users is critical.
-FINCA works to do just that by creating financial technologies that people in the developing world do have access to, which makes starting savings accounts more accessible—especially in communities that are more isolated.
-In many countries where we work, various forms of mobile banking technology have been implemented and spread quickly.
-The savings accounts that are used through mobile platforms have many different functions depending on the user, so some cater towards rural farmers or entrepreneurs.
+Another large part of FINCA’s savings impact is through financial technology (fintech).
+Many low-income communities have limited access to the modern day technologies we interact with everyday.
+Bridging this gap between technology and users is critical.
+FINCA works to do just that by creating and investing in fintech that people in developing countries can actually access.
+This makes starting savings accounts more accessible—especially in communities that are more isolated.
+In many countries where we work, we’ve implemented various forms of mobile banking technologies, which have spread quickly.
+People are then able to access savings accounts through these mobile platforms, which can have many different functions depending on the user.

 The Larger Impact of World Savings Day

 Developing personal savings is an exceedingly essential step in increasing the financial security and wellbeing of people and their communities.
 When more individuals become financially independent, their communities benefit directly and can prosper along with them.
 FINCA works hard, through many of our own along with other initiatives, to increase the number of people with access to savings accounts.
 With this in mind, we continue to recognize the significance of World Savings Day every year, and every day.

 Editor’s Note: This blog was originally published on October 31, 2020.
 We have since updated it for accuracy of facts and content and republished October 1, 2022.